vivianalobo/lnmixsurv/README.md

 ## Dependencies

-Before proceeding, make sure to have [GSL](https://www.gnu.org/software/gsl/) installed on your system.
-Specifically, on MacOS, `brew install gsl` should be enough.
+Before proceeding, make sure to have [GSL](https://www.gnu.org/software/gsl/) and OpenMP, if using MacOS, installed on your system.
+Specifically, on MacOS, `brew install gsl libomp` should be enough.
 On Windows/Linux, these probably came by default or together with the R install.
 If any errors occur, please, contact us.

 ## Installation